On My Kids Plate

 Why We Love Cheesy Crockpot Potato Soup

 I often in the winter make my favorite soup, this potato and ham soup on the stove top.
 This soup is a creamy potato soup but it isn’t cheesy.
-This cheesy version was a big hit with the entire family.
+If you prefer a cheesy soup try the bacon cheeseburger soup which also starts as a potato soup.

 Ingredients For Crockpot Potato Soup